 Aside from the chip and guacamole spread, avocado just doesn’t get the respect it deserves.
 Consider the fact that an avocado is over 75% fat.
 For a plant, this is a small and glorious miracle.
 What this fruit lacks in sweetness, it overachieves in satiety.
 But let’s look at the fat breakdown.

 From an omega standpoint, avocado oil gives you a nutritional profile similar to olive oil.
 Nearly 70% of avocado oil is oleic acid, a monounsaturated omega-9 fatty acid.
 Aside from the significant monounsaturated content, avocado oil is about 16% saturated fatty acids and 14% polyunsaturated.
 The omega-6 to omega-3 ratio is about 13:1.
-While it’s not an outstanding ratio, the PUFA content itself is small enough (14%) that we’re only talking about a small portion of the total oil.
-In the grand scheme, it’s as solid as olive oil, with arguably a better, milder, more consistent taste profile.
-To boot, the other benefits of avocado oil definitely compensate.
+It’s on equal footing with olive oil, but arguably offers a better, milder, more consistent taste profile.

 The fats aren’t only healthy in and of themselves but make other nutrients, particularly carotenoids, in the avocado much more bioavailable.
 Research has shown that avocado or avocado oil increased the absorption of carotenoids in a meal anywhere from 2.6 times to 15.3 times depending on carotenoid.